brianmay/aiolifx/README.rst

 aiolifxc is a Python 3/asyncio library to control Lifx LED lightbulbs over your LAN.

-Most of it was originally taken from
+Most of it was originally taken from the
-`Meghan Clarkk lifxlan package <https://github.com/mclarkk>`_ and adapted to Python 3 (and asyncio obviously)
+`Meghan Clarkk lifxlan package <https://github.com/mclarkk/lifxlan>`_ and adapted to Python 3 (and asyncio obviously)

 This is a fork from